 No Cook

-Why not?
-Forget the rules while you are backpacking in the presence of the open sky.
-Muesli and granola cereal is fast to prepare, loaded with calories, and tastes great.
-Hikers eat energy bars, trail mixes, candy bars, and other packaged snacks for convenience.
-However, most snack foods offer zero nutrition, highly processed ingredients, added sweeteners, and an overabundance of sodium.
-So, the next time you need a quick and easy lunch or dinner meal that doesn’t require cooking, try cereal.
-Outdoor Herbivore makes calorie-dense muesli cereal with dried fruit, nuts, and […]
+Why not break the rules while you’re backpacking under the open sky?
+Muesli and granola cereal are quick to prepare, packed with calories, and taste great.
+Hikers often rely on energy bars, trail mixes, candy bars, and other packaged snacks for convenience.
+However, many of these snack foods are low in nutrition and contain highly processed ingredients, added sweeteners, and excessive amounts of sodium.
+So, the next time you need a quick and easy lunch or dinner that doesn’t require cooking, consider cereal.
+Outdoor Herbivore offers calorie-dense muesli cereal that combines dried fruit, nuts, and seeds with instant organic soy […]